 Section Action Completed (Y/N) Noise and vibration Intent: To minimise the impact of noise and vibration in the local community.
 A Plan the noisiest activities for times that will result in the least disturbance to the local community. В Use noise control devices, e.g. temporary noise. С Use barriers or deflectors for impact and blasting activities.
 D Avoid or minimise transport through community areas.
 Air quality Intent: To prevent dust and other air pollution on site and in the local community.
-A Minimise dust from materials by using covers, storage, control equipment, and increasing moisture content. В Minimise dust from vehicle movements, using water sprays if appropriate. С Burning of materials on site is not permitted Water run-off management Intent: To prevent water pollution from on site activities.
+A Minimise dust from materials by using covers, storage, control equipment, and increasing moisture content. В Minimise dust from vehicle movements, using water sprays if appropriate.
+C Burning of materials on site is not permitted Water run-off management Intent: To prevent water pollution from on site activities.
 A Prepare a drainage plan and mark manholes or water entry points to highlight risk areas.
 Note: this plan may change as the works progress. В Where possible or appropriate, schedule works to avoid heavy rainfall periods (i.e. during the dry season) and modify activities during extreme rainfall and high winds. С Contour and minimise length and steepness of slopes.
 D Mulch to stabilise exposed areas or line steep channels or slopes, e.g. using jute matting. Е Revegetate areas promptly.
 F Reduce or prevent off-site sediment transport through the use of settlement ponds, silt fences, or water treatment.
-G Segregate or divert clean water run-off to prevent it mixing with water with a high solids content (therefore minimising the amount of water requiring treatment). Н Provide adequate drainage systems to minimise and control infiltration.
+G Segregate or divert clean water run-off to prevent it mixing with water with a high solids content (therefore minimising the amount of water requiring treatment). Н Provide adequate drainage systems to minimise and control infiltration. Ι Carry out any activities that could cause pollution in designated, bunded areas away from rivers, boreholes or other water courses.